Mediation Services

 • How much does a Mediation cost and who pays?

 My fees are £250 per party, per hour.
 This fee is paid by the parties in advance.
 The fee will include the session, and estimated preparation time.
-If more time is needed your mediator will discuss this with you.
+If more time is needed I will discuss this with you.

 • Do lawyers need to be involved with a Mediation?